julian-carpenter/airynet/README.md

 * _Tensorflow_ 1.7+
 * The following Python packages: _os_, _glob_, _datetime_, _tqdm_, _argparse_, _cv2_, _h5py_ and _numpy_

-### WE HIGHLY RECOMMEND TO WRITE YOUR OWN DATA-INPUT ROUTINE, nn/data.py IS HIGHLY SPECIFIC TO THE DATA WE USED IN OUR EXPERIMENTS.
+** WE HIGHLY RECOMMEND TO WRITE YOUR OWN DATA-INPUT ROUTINE, nn/data.py IS HIGHLY SPECIFIC TO THE DATA WE USED IN OUR EXPERIMENTS **

 ## Usage
 ```python